A Better Building Experience Since 1977

 Adjust your thermostat at night or during the day when you are away from you home.
 You can save about 10 percent per year on your heating bills by turning your thermostat down 10 to 15 degrees for eight hours a day, according to the US Department of Energy.

 Keep your furnace clean and unblocked.
-Check your furnace filter regularly and replace it cff5f4c3a91f45e51e8fc13924e3c00bwhen it gets dirty.
+Check your furnace filter regularly and replace it when it gets dirty.
 A dirty filter makes your furnace or heat pump work harder, and leads to higher energy bills.

 Plastic wrap your windows.
 Drafty windows can be major culprits of heat loss, but can easily be fixed by covering them with plastic.
 DIY window insulation kits start as low as $12 and can even be found at local stores like Target.